mikosik/deguicifier/README.md

 deguicifier
 ===========

-Tool for converting guice modules into plain old java factories (similar to those you would write by hand).
+Tool for converting guice modules into plain old java factories.
+(similar to those you would write by hand).

 Usage example
 -------------